harness/ff-react-client-sdk/README.md

 [HOC](https://reactjs.org/docs/higher-order-components.html).
 At minimum, it requires the `apiKey` you have set up in your Harness Feature Flags account, and the `target`.
 You can think of a `target` as a user.

-The `FFContextProvider` component also accepts an `options` object, a `fallback` component and can be placed in [Async mode](#Async-mode) using the `async` prop.
+The `FFContextProvider` component also accepts an `options` object, a `fallback` component, an array of `initialEvaluations`, an `onError` handler, and can be placed in [Async mode](#Async-mode) using the `async` prop.
 The `fallback` component will be displayed while the SDK is connecting and fetching your flags.
+The `initialEvaluations` prop allows you pass an array of evaluations to use immediately as the SDK is authenticating and fetching flags.
+The `onError` prop allows you to pass an event handler which will be called whenever a network error occurs.

 ```typescript jsx
 import { FFContextProvider } from '@harnessio/ff-react-client-sdk'